diotriandika/learn-networking/ITNSA Documentation/ITNSA 2023/Client Server/14 - Company VPN (OpenLDAP & Remote Access VPN).md

   - Use domain dc=lks,dc=id
   - Create OU VPN to store all VPN users
   - Create user remote with password Skills39 in the VPN OU to be used during VPN authentication

----

-- Configure Remote-Access VPN in buton.lks.id
-  - Use openvpn
-  - Allow clients to connect via Malaka Network only
-  - Only users in VPN OU are able to use the VPN
-  - Distribute client configuration file to connect to the VPN to cilik.lks.id
-    - Also install openvpn client in cilik.lks.id
-    - Put the file in /etc/openvpn/client.ovpn
-    - You can test the connection, but don't forget to disconnect again.
-  - Make sure client have access to both Karimata Network and Lombok Network after VPN is established.

----

 ### Step 1 - Configure OpenLDAP